Ohio Diminished Value Claims

 In Ohio, a vehicle involved in a not at fault accident may lose market value even after repairs are completed.
 When another driver is responsible for the accident, Ohio law allows you to pursue compensation for that loss in value from the at fault driver’s insurance company as part of your property damage claim.
+An Ohio diminished value claim allows you to recover the difference between what your vehicle was worth before the accident and what it is worth after repairs.
 Ohio recognizes diminished value claims when the loss is properly documented and presented.

 Save Time